verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 ## Configure the Istio mesh to use Jaeger tracing

-Istio mesh traffic can be viewed by enabling Istio's distributed tracing integration.
+You can view Istio mesh traffic by enabling Istio's distributed tracing integration.
 Traces from the Istio mesh provide observability on application traffic that passes through Istio's ingress and egress gateways.

 Istio tracing is disabled by default.
-To turn on traces, customize your Istio component like the following example.
+To turn on traces, customize your Istio component like the following example:

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1